Find the Best Water Treatment Installation Companies for Your Business

 The Professional Installation Process

 - System Sizing & Selection: Based on your water test results, daily water usage, and number of bathrooms, the technician will recommend a correctly sized system.
-An undersized softener will exhaust its capacity too quickly, while an oversized one is inefficient7.
+An undersized softener will exhaust its capacity too quickly, while an oversized one is inefficient.

 - Installation & Plumbing: For a whole-home softener or filter, the installer will identify the main water line entry point, shut off the water, and plumb the system into the line, often adding a bypass valve for maintenance.
-An RO system installation involves tapping into the cold water line under the sink and installing a dedicated faucet9 10.
+An RO system installation involves tapping into the cold water line under the sink and installing a dedicated faucet.

 - Programming & Orientation: The installer will program the system's control head based on your water hardness and set the regeneration schedule.
 They should also walk you through basic operation, maintenance tasks, and answer any questions.